bhark/Konsent/README.md

 If you're planning to participate regularly and want to introduce yourself and get to know the others, you can do so on [our Raddle forum](https://raddle.me/f/Konsent).

 You can ship your changes pretty much however you want, although a good old pull-request is preferred.
 Alternatively, contact [me on Raddle.me](https://raddle.me/u/dellitsni) or send me an email at adrianelias@protonmail.com.

-## Changelog

-### v.
-2.0a

-- Got rid of "display name" and made some rules for usernames

-- Buffed up password storing security (replaced hashlib with bcrypt)

-- Implemented CSRF (Cross-site request forgery) protection

-- Added automated testing

-- Enforced better passwords

-- Refactored everything to comply with PEP8

-- Restructured the whole project

-- Switched to ORM (SQLAlchemy)

-- Smashed a ton of bugs